FutureShockco/crosswars.docs/market.md

 ## Dex
 **How to use QuickSwap**

-QuickSwap is available on a desktop internet browser or your mobile device.
-You can exchange CWD tokens easily via QuickSwap.
+QuickSwap is available on your desktop internet browser or your mobile device.
+You can easily get CWD tokens via QuickSwap.

 Here is how to exchange on QuickSwap: